 Sale Fares are an incredible deal but come with strict limitations:

-- Refunds: If canceled, you forfeit 50% of the ticket price.
+- Refunds: If you cancel, you forfeit 50% of the ticket price.

 - Changes: Not allowed.